 What is it?

-Batteries store chemical energy which is converted to electricity and used as a power source.
-Single-use batteries need to be recycled once depleted of energy, while rechargeable alkaline batteries can be recharged around 50 times and nickel-metal hydride (Ni-MH) batteries up to 1000 times before needing to be recycled.
+Batteries store chemical energy which is converted to electricity and used as a portable power source.
+Single-use batteries are no longer useful once depleted of energy, while rechargeable alkaline batteries can be recharged around 50 times and nickel-metal hydride (Ni-MH) batteries up to 1000 times.
 Automotive (lead acid) batteries, found in vehicles, equipment, and boats, can last approximately 4-5 years before they need to be replaced.
-Many Saskatchewan communities have options for recycling all types of batteries.

 What is the issue?

 Batteries contain metals that can be harmful to the environment.
 They can contain cadmium, lead, mercury, copper, zinc, manganese, lithium, or potassium, which are all hazardous to the environment and to human health.
-Technology exists to recycle nearly all types of batteries, allowing us to conserve resources.
+Also, improper disposable of old batteries can lead to leaking acid, fires, and small explosions.
+Batteries should not be placed in the garbage nor a residential recycling system as they can impact staff safety at both landfills and recycling sorting facilities.

 The Canadian Battery Association was established in 1970 by the manufacturers of lead acid batteries to establish a voluntary, national stewardship program for end of life lead acid batteries.
 The program recycles all parts of the battery including the metal, electrolytes, and plastics and sells the resulting products as commodities on the market.
 In 2013, the Canadian Battery Association members recycled over 12.7 million kg of lead acid batteries, resulting in a 77.9% recovery rate.
 Most scrap metal dealers, landfills, transfer stations, and businesses that sell automotive batteries take them back for recycling.
 Check out our Waste Reduction Hub to find a drop-off location near you.